 Paying for domiciliary care in your own home

 If you only need a few hours help a day and your house can be adapted to your needs, care at home might be the most practical and cost-effective solution.

 How much you have to pay will depend on:

 - Your health and mobility

-- What level of help and support you require
+- The level of help and support that you require

-Your local authority may pay some or all the costs, but you might also have to pay for all the services yourself.
+Your local authority might pay some or all the costs, but you might also have to pay for all the services yourself.

 Make sure you claim all the benefits you’re entitled to – Attendance Allowance and Disability Living Allowance (or Personal Independence Payment) are the most common.